 The small wooden boat was moored in a little inlet nestled next to the Iconic Pavilion and close to a fueling dock in Newport Harbor.
 Other boats and dinghies also called this place home and were peacefully floating in the water on this early Saturday morning.
-A slight fog rolled gently across the water surface and you could hear the fog horns in the distance.
+A slight fog rolled gently across the bay and you could hear the fog horns in the distance.

 Under the watchful eye of a small girl, a gray haired fisherman was pulling the bright yellow vessel to shore to attach the outboard motor and to fill it with all of his fishing gear.
 The child was anxiously waiting for her turn to get lifted in the boat to begin a full day of trolling around the bay in search for the best fishing spot.
 With an undersized spinning reel and rod in hand, she knew it wasn’t just about the fishing; for her, it was being with her Dad and spending the day in the harbor.